Least mean squares filter

 Least mean squares (LMS) algorithms are a class of adaptive filter used to mimic a desired filter by finding the filter coefficients that relate to producing the least mean square of the error signal (difference between the desired and the actual signal).
 It is a stochastic gradient descent method in that the filter is only adapted based on the error at the current time.
-It was invented in 1960 by Stanford University professor Bernard Widrow and his first Ph.D. student, Ted Hoff.
+It was invented in 1960 by Stanford University professor Bernard Widrow and his first Ph.D. student, Ted Hoff, based on their research into single-layer neural networks.
+Specifically, they used gradient descent to train an ADALINE to recognize patterns, and called the algorithm "delta rule".
+They applied the rule to filters, resulting in the LMS algorithm.

 Problem formulation

+The picture shows the various parts of the filter. $x$ is the input signal, which is then transformed by an unknown filter $h$ that we wish to match using $\hat h$.
+The output from the unknown filter is $y$, which is then interfered with a noise signal $\nu$, producing $d = y + \nu$.
+Then the error signal $e = d - \hat y = y + \nu - \hat y$ is computed, and it is fed back to the adaptive filter, to adjust its parameters in order to minimize the mean squared error, $\sum e^2/n$.